Kosovo Security Force: Land Force Command

 The Land Force Command of the KSF is the part of the KSF that is responsible for KSF's military operations within Kosovo and abroad.
 It is made up of three infantry regiments, which are based in Gjilan, Istog, and Mitrovica.
 The First Regiment, based in Gjilan, has had all of its military capabilities validated during the Defender Europe 23 exercise.
 The Second Regiment in Istog validated some of its companies during Defender Europe 23 and will finish its validation in 2024.
 The Third Regiment will get its validation in 2025 during the Defender Europe 25 exercise, thus closing the Second Phase of the transition of the KSF into the Kosovo Armed Forces.
 The KSF's special operations unit is also commanded by the Land Force Command.

 National Guard Command

 The National Guard Command of the KSF was established in 2019 and its main responsibility is to provide military support to civilian authorities.
-It additionally supports the Land Force Command in territorial defense and overseas operations.
+It additionally supports the Land Force Command in territorial defence and overseas operations.